PASAUCMerced/Betty/Figures/figure2_and_figure_10/README.md

 2 layer: 8.45GB
 3 layer: 13.25GB  Nvidia-smi: 19.01GB
 4 layer: 22.11GB  Nvidia-smi: 30.53GB when the GPU memory equals 24 GB, it will OOM.
-As the GPU memory capacity of current node is 32 GB, it can run 4-layer model successfully.
+When the GPU memory capacity of the node is 32 GB, it can run 4-layer model successfully.

 - figure 10 (b)
 When GPU meomry constraint is 24 GB.